Skip to content

 Earlier this year, Mattel honored women in history by creating Barbies in the likeness of civil rights icon Rosa Parks, astronaut Sally Ride, aviation pioneer Amelia Earhart, Mexican artist Frida Kahlo and “Hidden Figure” Katherine Johnson.

-Previous: MySDMoms Podcast: This is it!
+Previous MySDMoms Podcast: This is it!
 We’re back to school!

-Next: Number of abortions in US falls to lowest level since 1973
+Next Number of abortions in US falls to lowest level since 1973

 Related Stories

-San Diego Museum Month Starts Next Week!
+San Diego Museum Month is Back for 2026

 • News

-San Diego Museum Month Starts Next Week!
+San Diego Museum Month is Back for 2026

 • News